 Let’s just say that these extreme adventures in San Diego kick sightseeing a notch.
-Some of the adventures are extreme while others are downright unforgettable.
+Some of the adventures are for thrill-seekers while others are downright unforgettable tours.

-Inspired, I worked to unearth other amazing tours around town and in the sky.
-Want to drive a Ferrari?
+Want to drive a Lamborghini?
 No problem.
 Crave a coastal skydive?
 You can book that, too.

 Drive an Exotic Sports Car

-If you’re in the market for a high-end sports car or would like to give one a whirl, San Diego Prestige has the exotic car driving experience of a lifetime.
-You have the opportunity to drive six exclusive and exotic cars in one scenic San Diego outing.
-Vehicles on the tour are subject to change but currently include:
+If you’re in the market for a high-end sports car or would like to give one a whirl, San Diego Prestige lets you rent for the day.
+Cars include (but are not limited to):

 Take an Open Cockpit Sightseeing Ride